Parallax-Advanced-Research/ITM/Running-TAD.md

 ## Installation

 On Linux, ensure you have installed packages python3, python3-venv, and git first.
+On Windows, you will need Python and Git installed and on your path.
 Python must be version 3.10 or 3.11.
 You will also need gitlab and github accounts with ssh key access; contact Soartech (Nick Paul, nicholas.paul@soartech.com) with your github account name to be added to their repository for access.
 Then to install:

 cd [TAD root]
-./install.sh
+python install.sh

 To run in training mode:

 cd [TAD root]
-source venv/bin/activate
+[Linux] source venv/bin/activate
-./run-servers.sh
+[Windows] venv\Scripts\activate
+python run-servers.sh
-./tad_tester.sh --training
+python tad_tester.sh --training
-./stop-servers.sh
+python stop-servers.sh

 To run in testing mode:

 cd [TAD root]
-source venv/bin/activate
+[Linux] source venv/bin/activate
-./tad_tester.sh
+[Windows] venv\Scripts\activate
+python tad_tester.sh

 Integration Developers: After you change the source state of any of the other teams' repositories in .deprepos/, and test the changes in TAD, run the following to update the state of the TAD